 This vegetarian recipe is fast and easy to prepare

-Have this recipe is also for special occasions
+Make this recipe is also for special occasions

 Choose the right ingredients

 These are a few simple guidelines to choose the best ingredients.
-You will find them easily in any supermarkets, or even open air markets:
+You will find them easily in any supermarkets or even open-air markets:

-bunch of basil
+- a small bunch of basil

-grated Parmigiano cheese
+- 1/4 cup of grated Parmigiano cheese (40g)

-- 1 tbsp butter
+- 1 tbsp of butter

-Salt to taste
+- Salt to taste

-- Wash, and cut the zucchini into coarse chunks.
-Rinse and gently pat dry the basil leaves with a tea towel.
+- Wash and cut the zucchini into coarse chunks.
+Rinse and gently pat dry the basil leaves with a tea towel;

-- Turn the heat off, add the basil leaves, the butter and the Parmigiano.
+- Turn the heat off, add the basil leaves, the butter, and the Parmigiano;

 - Serve it very hot with a little toasted rustic bread.

-Some special advice for you:
+Some suggestions for you:

 - The best part of the zucchini is the skin, so do not peel them.